levelupcc/level-up/_pages/curriculum/safer-browsing/anonymity-and-circumvention/synthesis/synthesis-anonymity-and-circumvention/synthesis-anonymity-and-circumvention.md

 ---
 layout: content-page
-title: "Anonymity & Circumvention Synthesis"
+title: "Synthesis: Anonymity & Circumvention"
 author:
 summary: "A final review and closeout of Anonymity & Circumvention session; adjust your closing takeaways and questions to the tools focused on during the session, in addition to the concepts covered."
 permalink: /curriculum/safer-browsing/anonymity-and-circumvention/synthesis/synthesis-anonymity-and-circumvention/